What is corneal health and cornea related disease?

 During a consultation, we'll take the first steps to determine your issue and provide eye care solutions based on your condition.
 To detect if you have a problem, our eye doctors may complete a diagnostic test using fluorescein dye to better understand the damage.
 Once we have an underlying cause, our team will create a personalized treatment plan, which outlines your procedure's cost and provides detail.
 At Palm Beach Eye Center, our group proudly offers several innovative treatments, including:

 - Lamellar keratectomy eliminates and cleans damaged parts of the top portion of your cornea.
 Our ophthalmologists utilize a specialized brush or fine tool to carefully eliminate abnormal cells from your cornea.
 Next, we carefully reshape and gently buff the surface for smoothness.
+This is an effective scratched eye treatment and treatment for other cornea-related diseases.

 - Corneal foreign body removal withdraws foreign objects from the eye, like sand, glass, or sawdust, which has become stuck in the corneal tissue.
 With the help of a sterile spud or other ophthalmic devices, our Lake Worth, FL eye doctors gently take out the foreign body and repair the corneal layer.